How to export budgets from Excel to Sage 100 with GL Exchange

 First, set up your Excel file with the exact column layout required by Sage 100.
 The columns should be in the following order and use these specific names:

-- It is crucial to use the same column names and order as shown above.
+- It is crucial to use the same column names and order as shown below.
 Otherwise, the import will fail.

 - If you do not know the account type or account group, you can leave those columns blank, but they must be present in your layout.